 Once the evaluation and assessment process has been completed, and the candidate has crossed the line of faith (baptism), the church leader should work with them to help them find a “fit” in a ministry area.
 In most cases, the candidate should be ready to take on some leadership assignment.
 It might be necessary to bring the candidate alongside the church leader in some leadership effort (Sunday morning, event, etc.) to help them find their best fit.

 The key is intentionality and prioritizing.
-Church leaders must intentionally develop relationships with leaders in the church and do their best to spend their time with leaders who have the ability to lead others.
+Church leaders must intentionally develop relationships with leaders in the church and do their best to spend their time with leaders who can lead others.